 Foraminal stenosis surgery is used as a last resort for patients whose pain is severe and, as a result, limits their abilities to work, exercise, do chores or perform other daily activities.
 There are two main types of traditional surgeries foraminal stenosis.

-The first is a foraminotomy, and it’s used to relieve pressure on the nerves that cause a foraminal stenosis sufferer’s back pain.
+The first is a foraminotomy, and it’s used to relieve pressure on the nerves that cause a foraminal stenosis patient’s back pain.
 During this procedure, a surgeon uses a small tool to clean out tissue and other blockages that have narrowed vertebral passageways through which nerves pass when they travel out of the spine and toward the rest of the body.
 This passageway is called the foramen, and when it’s narrowed, it squeezes nerves, causing pain.

 The second type of foraminal stenosis surgery works from outside the vertebra to relieve pressure on the nerve.
-This is done by removing a portion of bone on the top of the vertebra called the lamina to create more space inside.
+This is done by removing a portion of bone on the top of the vertebra, called the lamina, to create more space inside.
 If only a small portion is removed, it’s called a laminotomy.
 If the whole thing is removed, it’s called a laminectomy.

 Depending on the strength of a patient’s spine and how many vertebrae are operated on, these two procedures can also lead to an open spinal fusion.
 This means adjacent vertebrae are permanently attached to each other for additional support.
 An open spinal fusion comes with the possibility of some negative side effects, as do the other three traditional procedures mentioned above.
 All are generally performed in a hospital using large incisions, which can lead to risks like infection, excessive scar tissue and long recovery times.